 Comrade Koomson added that the Akosombo Textile Limited (ATL) is the “only fully integrated textile factory in Ghana.
 They have spinning, weaving and printing departments.
 They employ about 1500 workers currently.
 It is also facing serious challenges.”He explained what the surviving companies do ““is to simply import the processed cotton, colour it and print it.
 The fact is that as a private person the essence of business is to make a profit not to create jobs for people.

 Statistics show Ghana’s textile companies, once upon a time, were producing a total of 129million yards in 1977 at their peak.
 But declined to a total of 46million yards in 1995.
 The good news is in the past few years this has increased to 65million yards.
 Although, these statistics also include the production of companies that do not belong to Ghanaians.

 Comrade Koomson told Sunday Trust that the Chinese “imitate our original designs.
 There are certain designs that are very dear to the people of Ghana which the local industries depend on, which the Chinese imitate.”

 We are already excessively promoting the styles and designs via various social network forums, but we might need to be a bit more technical.
 African print companies might need to generate a list of designers that are dedicated and loyal to supporting and using their fabrics.
-Social media, and even mainstream African media can also then take on a responsibility to prioritize the promotion of any such designer once they have been accredited by the African print companies.
+Social media and even mainstream African media can also then take on a responsibility to prioritize the promotion of any such designer once they have been accredited by the African print companies.
 Ghanaian media, events and fashion week organizers could possibly make exceptions for the few designers that pay the price for Ghanaian textiles.
-There are two many article of individuals blaming the government, and we should have learnt our lesson by now, that your well being is not the priority of the governments.
-There are simple factors we all can contribute to push develop this industry.
+There are two many articles about individuals blaming the government, and we should have learnt our lesson by now, that your well being is not the priority of the government.
+There are simple factors we all can contribute to pushing develop this industry.